mindspore-lab/mindcv/docs/en/how_to_guides/feature_extraction.md

     return _create_dummynet(pretrained, **dict(default_cfg=default_cfg, **model_args))
 ```

 As for the models falling into scenario 3, most part of the wrapper function is the same as the ones for scenarios 1 & 2.
 The difference lies in the part of deciding which model class to be instantiated.
-This is conditioned on the feature_only parameter, e.g.,
+This is conditioned on `feature_only`, e.g.,

 ```
 def _create_dummynet(pretrained=False, **kwargs):